 Flagler, No. 1 Baylor rally past TCU for 21st straight win

-FORT WORTH, Texas (AP) With a couple of ranked Big 12 rivals losing on the road before them Saturday, the No. 1 Baylor Bears kept it from being a trifecta of upsets.
+FORT WORTH, Texas- With a couple of ranked Big 12 rivals losing on the road before them Saturday, the No. 1 Baylor Bears kept it from being a trifecta of upsets.

 Oh, and that national-best winning streak is still alive – 21 games and counting.